jarlehansen/spectacle-boilerplate/README.md

 `git clone https://github.com/jarlehansen/spectacle-boilerplate.git _project-name_`

 Run the `setup.sh` script.
 It will use the name of the project to update package.json and readme.
-It will also remove the ´.git´ folder and finally delete the setup-script.
+It will also remove the `.git` folder and finally delete the setup-script.
 ```
 ./setup
 ```